-- i.
-What factors contributed to the attainment of the outcomes - ii.
-What factors worked against the development efforts - iii.
+- 1. What factors contributed to the attainment of the outcomes - 2.
+What factors worked against the development efforts - 3.
 What lessons were learnt that are useful for development planning going forward

-In addition to a brief narrative, summarise the performance of the 2022-2025 MTDP using the template provided in Table 4.
+In addition to a brief narrative, summarise the performance of the 2022-2025 MTDP using the template provided in Table 3.
 The review should be categorised under the pertinent dimensions of the 2022-2025 Medium-Term National Development Policy Framework (MTNDPF) - Agenda for Jobs II; and also informed by the findings reported in the Annual Progress Reports prepared during the period.

-Table 4: Template for performance review (2022 -2025)
+Table 3: Template for performance review (2022 - 2025)

-2022- Developmer nt Outcomes
+Development elopment Baseline 2025 Cumulative Achievement

-Development Dimension Indicator Baseline (2021) 2025 Medium- term target Year Data Remarks
+Dimension Indicator (2021) Medium- term target Year Data Remarks

 Year Data

 Economic Development

 Social Development

 Environment, Infrastructure and

 Human Settlement

 Governance, Corruption and Public

 Accountability

 Emergency Planning and Response

 (Including COVID-19 Recovery Plan)

-Implementation, Coordination and

-Monitoring and Evaluation